tilledminds/OPNsense-Dashboard-2025/README.md

 LAN - $LAN uses a regex to remove any interfaces you don't want to be grouped as LAN.
 The filtering happens in the "Regex" field.
 I use a negative lookahead regex to match the interfaces I want excluded.
 It should be pretty easy to understand what you need to do here.
 I have excluded igb0 (WAN) and igb1,igb2,igb3 (only used to host vlans).

+### Install world-map panel

+You will also need to install the world map panel on Grafana.
+Navigate to the cog wheel -> Plugins -> search for "Worldmap" and install the plugin.

 Lastly, I don't recommend setting the time range beyond 24 hours, due to how many data points that will return in grafana.

 ## Troubleshooting